Final Rules on Reinsurance, Risk Adjustment and Risk Corridor Programs

 The dollar threshold at which an enrollee's claims costs are eligible for reinsurance payments (the attachment point).

 Permanent Risk Adjustment Program

-States must also establish a permanent risk adjustment program for non-grandfathered small group health plan and individual markets both inside and outside the insurance exchanges (for more information on grandfathered plans, see Practice Note, Grandfathered Health Plans under Health Care Reform (www.practicallaw.com/5-506-1552)).
+States must also establish a permanent risk adjustment program for non-grandfathered small group health plan and individual markets both inside and outside the insurance exchanges (for more information on grandfathered plans, see Practice Note, Grandfathered Health Plans under the ACA ( www.practicallaw.com/5-506-1552) ).
 The goal of the risk adjustment program is to reduce premium differences resulting from unfavorable risk selection in the small group and individual markets.

 States can, but are not required to, implement a risk adjustment program.
 For states that do not establish a risk adjustment program, HHS will:

 In the preamble to the final regulations, HHS acknowledged an inconsistency between the deadline for:

 Completing the risk adjustment process under the final regulations.

 Submitting reports involving the ACA's medical loss ratio (MLR) rules, which generally require insurers to provide rebates to enrollees if the insurer's spending on health claims, relative to the premiums charged, is less than certain stated percentages (see Legal Update, Guidance on Plan Asset Implications of Medical Loss Ratio Rebates ( www.practicallaw.com/0-515-2012) ).

 The deadline for submitting MLR reports to the government is June 1 of the year following the calendar year experience being reported, whereas the final regulations include a June 30 deadline for completing the risk adjustment process.
 According to HHS, it would be extremely difficult to complete the risk adjustment process within current MLR timeframes.

 Risk Corridor Program